teq-niq/mcp-stdio-logging/README.md

 <img src="images/cartFileChangedKeep.png" alt="keep the file" width="400"/>
 <img src="images/cartFileChangedDone.png" alt="agree and done" width="400"/>

-Now close the file before proceeding.
+Now close the file before proceeding so that its no longer open in eclipse editors.

 | workspace without MCP server code|